Fabax/processing4wp/README.md

 ### Simple example

 ### Enable responsivness
+replace the size() function normaly located in your sketch setup by jProcessingJS(this);

 ### show all the sketches per author

 ##Special thanks
-Thank you to Gildas Paubert for providing JProcessing.js (http://www.gildasp.fr/)
+Thank you to Gildas Paubert for providing JProcessing.js (https://github.com/GildasP/jProcessingJS)